JDsmile/gpt_oa/src/OA_1/README.md

-You’re given a React app that manages a list of tasks.
+## You’re given a React app that manages a list of tasks.
 The app has three main functionalities:

-Adding a new task.
+1. Adding a new task.
-Marking a task as complete or incomplete.
+2. Marking a task as complete or incomplete.
-Deleting a task.
+3. Deleting a task.

-However, there are two issues:
+#### However, there are two issues:

-The "Mark as Complete" functionality is not working correctly.
+1. The "Mark as Complete" functionality is not working correctly.
-The app does not have a "Clear All Completed Tasks" button, which is a feature users have requested.
+2. The app does not have a "Clear All Completed Tasks" button, which is a feature users have requested.

-Your job is to:
+#### Your job is to:

-Fix the "Mark as Complete" functionality.
+1. Fix the "Mark as Complete" functionality.
-Implement the "Clear All Completed Tasks" feature.
+2. Implement the "Clear All Completed Tasks" feature.
+The button should remove all completed tasks

+`
 import React, { useState } from "react";

-const TaskApp = () => {
+const OA_1 = () => {
 const [tasks, setTasks] = useState([
 { id: 1, text: "Learn React", completed: false },
 { id: 2, text: "Build a To-Do App", completed: false },